Porto Velho, Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be careful to find the correct kind.
-Most adapters on sale are just plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and N. Make sure to pick the correct kind.
+The vast majority of adapters available are simply plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one should be appropriate for most places.
+This one should work in most countries.

 March